o3de/o3de.org/content/docs/userguide/codegen/intermediate-json-data-format.md

 ---
-description: ' Examine the syntax of the intermediate JSON data format used by &ALYlong;''s AZ Code Generator. '
+description: ' Examine the syntax of the intermediate JSON data format used by Amazon Lumberyard''s AZ Code Generator. '
 title: Intermediate JSON Data Format
 ---